G1ZMODRAG0N/NightreignSaveManager/README.md

 ## Description

 This is a simple save manager for Nightreign.
-This allows you to backup, archive, and convert save files into Seemless compatible .co2 formats.
+I wanted something that let me retain my progress when playing duos.
+Features include the ability to backup, archive, and convert save files into Seemless compatible .co2 formats.
-[Please convert save FROM Seemless at your own risk.
-Seemless saves have a chance to be flagged and banned from online use.]
+[When converting a save from a Seemless save file back into a Vanilla one USE AT YOUR OWN RISK.
+Seemless saves have a chance to be flagged and banned from online use as we are not sure what may be modified differently from Vanilla.]

 ---